natvnu/SpaceX-Landing-Success-Project/Falcon9DASHREADME.md

 # SpaceX-Landing-Success-Project

+## Interactive Dashboards

-## Falcon9DASHS - quick insights to questions such as which site/payload range/booster version has the highest successful rate, etc..
+Falcon9DASHS.py - quick insights to questions such as which site/payload range/booster version has the highest successful rate, etc..

 Data Sources:
 Dataset provided by IBM Skills Network - spacex_launch_dash.csv, available in this repository